alexch/codelikethis/public/lessons/learn_to_code/logic.md

 # LAB: Enemies List

-* Change `hello.rb` so that it says "Oh no!" if the user's name is any one of a number of evil names
+* Change `hello.rb` so that it says "Go away!" if the user's name is any one of a number of evil names
 * For instance, Voldemort, Satan, Lex Luthor...